Krombik/google-maps-react/README.md

 > };
 > ```
 >
-> the map zoom level is not bound to `5` and can be changed by the user, but if the `zoom` variable is changed, the map zoom level will also be changed.
+> Here, the zoom level of the map is not limited to `5` and can be modified by the user.
+However, if the value of the zoom variable is changed, the zoom level of the map will also be modified accordingly.

 ## API